kntjspr/Screem/README.md

 # Screem
 C# Virtualbox Stealth Module

-This module only fakes system information and not the detection of vm itself (e.g malware anti-vm modules).
+This module only fakes system information and not the detection of the vm itself (e.g malware anti-vm modules).

 ## Currently in development.